 Overall, the experience of using such a beastly display is amazing and the effect won’t wear off any time soon.

 So, based on testing and personal usage, how can we grade the monitor?
 The packing is very well done and the monitor is properly protected, so the chances of being damaged in transit are extremely low.
 The accessories are to the point and leave nothing to be desired.
-The monitor itself is very nicely designed, not too over the top, but stands out just enough to make a good impact but the green accenting could’ve been changed to something more muted or just outright removed, maybe in a future update to the model?
+The monitor itself is very nicely designed, not too over the top, but stands out just enough to make a good impact but the green accenting could’ve been changed to something more neutral or just outright removed, maybe in a future update to the model?
 In either case, a deduction will have to be made in this regard.

 The panel produces vibrant colors and images.
 Using it for games is utterly mesmerizing and a completely immersive experience, with the high refresh rate, low response time and support for G-Sync.
 The difference is very real and coming from a 60Hz panel, it will feel like a massive upgrade.
 You will see the images change quicker and therefore, allow you to respond quicker (provided you have the MLG reflexes to do so).
-Very minimal blurry, if any, will be felt which produce sharp and defined still pictures and more realistic perception of motion in all media consumption.
+Very minimal blur, if any, will be seen which produces sharp and defined still pictures and more realistic perception of motion in all media consumption.
 It also does pretty well in terms of productivity with its 99% coverage of the sRGB spectrum and color accuracy thanks to the IPS tech.

 So overall, this is a pretty hot display and with such a high price, it better be.
 But then the question remains, should YOU buy it?
 Well, that depends.
 If you’re a more casual user who doesn’t play competitively and doesn’t use their PC for workstation purposes, you shouldn’t.
 Wouldn’t make sense to have a monitor that costs as much as your entire system.
-But what if you’re a power user, who take competitively play seriously and wants all the FPS he can, then this is for you.
+But what if you’re a power user, who take competitively play seriously and wants all the FPS you can get, then this is for you.
 The AHVA IPS display with 99% sRGB coverage will also prove useful in video and photo editing to produce accurate colors.
 This panel will leave nothing to be desired, but only if you have the hardware to do so.
 Keeping all of the above in mind, I can say that the XG2703-GS is definitely deserving of T4G’s Editor’s Choice award.

 This review was done with a sample provided by Shing Distribution Systems.